 HB Ingredients recently won the Best Small Stand Award at the Ice Cream and Artisanal Food Expo.
 They used custom design elements to create their own immersive ice cream parlour experience.
 This would not have been possible with this type of exhibition display.

-Although this category of exhibition stand is a little more expensive, you should see it as an investment because you can reuse your stand many times.
+Although this type of exhibition stand is a little more expensive, you should see it as an investment because you can reuse your stand many times.
 Overall, the exhibition stand cost per show will be less while the impact will be great.

 CUSTOM-BUILD EXHIBITION STANDS